-In most of the cases, people are diagnosed with this disease when they are the most symptomatic.
-Basically those people with bad immune system are more prone to catching this virus.
-Because of low immunity of an individual the virus spreads quickly from person to person around the world and may be months before an effective vaccine is developed.
+In most cases, people are diagnosed with this disease when they are the most symptomatic.
+Basically, those people with a bad immune system are more prone to catching this virus.
+Because of the low immunity of an individual, the virus spreads quickly from person to person around the world and maybe months before an effective vaccine is developed.

 • Common symptoms of COVID-19